 -By Warner Todd Huston

 A new and supposedly nonpartisan news agency named ProPublica is about to start offering free of charge its “investigative journalism” created with “moral force” to newspapers and other news sources soon and so far the announcement has been met with favorable coverage by the MSM.
-But, ProPublica is being funded by a pair of left-wing billionaires responsible for funding such groups as the Center for American Progress and MoveOn.org and other far left Democrat backing organizations, yet the MSM seems unconcerned that highly partisan, left-wing backers are funding this effort.
+But, ProPublica is being founded and funded by Herbert and Marion Sandler, a pair of left-wing billionaires responsible for funding such groups as the Center for American Progress and MoveOn.org and other far left Democrat backing organizations, yet the MSM seems unconcerned that highly partisan, left-wing backers are funding this effort.
 Somehow, the MSM can’t imagine that any leftist bias could possibly infect this new “news” agency.

 Now, imagine how the MSM would be clicking tongues if a news agency were to be founded by a well-known conservative.
 Imagine how the MSM would be throwing around the word “bias” with abandon and how they would assume right off the bat that such a new news agency couldn’t possibly be a real news source because the founder of it was a conservative.
 Would the opposite situation elicit such clucking?
 Would the MSM scoff at the claim of non-partisan reporting if a left-wing activist started a news agency?